CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_A_Modern_Approach/Introduction/aiSystemsAsIntelligentAgents.md

 ***

-###Agent Types
+### Agent Types

 **Simple Reflex Agents**

-- The action to be selented only depends on the most recent percept, not a percept sequence
+- The action to be selected only depends on the most recent percept, not a percept sequence

 - As a result, these agents are stateless devices which do not have memory of past world states